 How Do I Choose the Right Zucchini for This Recipe?

 When picking out zucchini, opt for ones that are small to medium in size, as they tend to be less watery and more flavorful.
-They should feel heavy for their size and have a firm, glossy skin free of cuts and blemishes.
+They should feel heavy for their size and have firm, glossy skin free of cuts and blemishes.

 Can I Use Dried Basil Instead of Fresh Basil?